 south-of-the-border essentials: piquant taco sauce

 I like a taco sauce that has a tangy kick to it, and I get that with a bit of vinegar.
 The other ingredients mix together with the tomato puree to produce a flavorful sauce.
-This is a thin sauce, and I modeled it after the mild sauce that they serve at Taco Bell in the little foil packets.
+This is a thin sauce, and I modeled it after the mild sauces that many Mexican restaurants use.
 So, you ready… Let’s get into the kitchen.

 prep time